stonepros/stone/doc/dev/developer_guide/basic-workflow.rst

 Fixing the bug locally
 ----------------------

-In the `Ceph issue tracker <https://tracker.ceph.com>`_, change the status of the tracker issue to "In progress".
-This communicates to other Ceph contributors that you have begun working on a fix, which helps to avoid duplication of effort.
+In the `Stone issue tracker <https://tracker.ceph.com>`_, change the status of the tracker issue to "In progress".
+This communicates to other Stone contributors that you have begun working on a fix, which helps to avoid duplication of effort.
 If you don't have permission to change that field, your previous comment that you are working on the issue is sufficient.